aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 The -o flag specifies a project directory that will be created when we run the command.

-We can enter project directory and check the SDK version:
+We can enter the project directory and check the SDK version:

 ```bash
 cd demo